joshuaaung/chromeExt/README.md

 ## Products

 <b>MuteXor</b> - A browser action chrome extension which allows users to "PAUSE" Youtube videos that are playing in other tabs(non-active tabs).
-This tool is useful when the user opens series of tabs of youtube videos and does not want to go through each tab to pause the videos.
+This tool is useful when the user opens series of tabs of Youtube videos and does not want to go through each tab to pause the videos.
-User can remain at his/hers current video and pause all other Youtube videos playing in other tabs just by clicking the "MuteXor" action button located at the side of the url/address bar.
+User can remain at his/hers current video and pause all other Youtube videos playing in other tabs just by clicking the <b>MuteXor</b> action button located at the side of the url/address bar.

 ## Motivation